How to Propagate Podocarpus macrophyllus (Buddhist Pine )

 Buddhist Pine, Podocarpus macrophyllus

 Avoid any diseased or pest infested plant to prevent transmission of the same to the new plants.
-Ensure that the Buddhist Pine bears numerous shoots and is large enough that it will not be harmed from taking cuttings.
+Ensure that the plant bears numerous shoots and is large enough that it will not be harmed from taking cuttings.

-Select those shoots that have new growth.
-If possible avoid those shoots bearing flowers as they may take longer to root.
+Select the shoots from which you will take the cuttings.
+Go for those shoots that have new growth.
+If possible avoid shoots that are bearing flowers as they may take longer to root.

 Disinfect your cutting tool like pruning scissors, sharp knife or razor blade with rubbing alcohol or a mixture of 1 part bleach to 9 parts water.